isaaccormack/Tabber/readme.md

 - Ability to create an account
     - A user is able to save their recorded licks with tablature
     - _*maybe_ A user is able to play the tabs back through a different instrument (ie. synth tones, piano, etc.)
-- Ability to share tabs between users
+- Ability to share tabs between users (Share links or direct to user)
 - Ability to export tabs to pdf
 - _*maybe_ Ability to upload licks to be tabbed in a variety of formats